Find out how to test your home, your workplace or your school for radon.

 A radon test is carried out by placing a small detector in every occupied ground floor classroom and office for three months.
 Only rooms that are occupied for more than about 100 hours per year need be measured so you do not need to test corridors, bathrooms or storage areas.

-The Department of Education will fund testing and any remediation work required.
+Please contact the Devolved Projects Section of the Department of Education who will fund testing and any remediation work required.

-When your radon test is complete, and your radon detectors have been analysed, a copy of the results will be sent to both your school and the Department of Education.
+When your radon test is complete, and your radon detectors have been analysed, a copy of the results will be sent to your school.

 FreePhone: 1800 300 600